 Most consumers are familiar with the big-name wireless carriers like Verizon, AT&T, T-Mobile, and Sprint.
-Not nearly as many, though, are as well-versed when it comes to the topic of Mobile Virtual Network Operators (MVNO).
+Not nearly as many, though, are as well-versed when it comes to the topic of Mobile Virtual Network Operators (MVNO), the smaller companies to license coverage from the tier-one providers.

 Total Wireless sets itself apart from the competition by emphasizing multi-line plans while leveraging Verizon‘s highly regarded network coverage.
-In the beginning, Total Wireless only offered 3G service and was exclusive to Walmart.
-Now, Total Wireless is full (4G LTE) speed ahead and more accessible.
+In the beginning, it only offered 3G service and was exclusive to Walmart, but today it is full (4G LTE) speed ahead and more accessible.

 Total Wireless includes unlimited talk and text with all plans.
 Enrollment into auto-refill saves subscribers 5% on monthly plan.